Castelvill/SandstormBox/docs/instructions.md

 **Parameters**

 - literal_type (instruction): bool, int, double, string;
-- values (variable / bool vector / int vector / double vector / string vector);
+- output (variable) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id;
-- [output] (variable) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.
+- values (variable / bool vector / int vector / double vector / string vector).

 ## random_int